w3c/tocc/management/Wiki Status.md

 -> Note: see Governance doc
 * Decide whether to introduce an official version numbering system (in addition to status and mediawiki documented versions)
-* Add to Category:License as required (i.e. create new pages labelled as [[Category:License]] to capture additional types of licensing (e.g. content from ISO)
+* Add to pages to [Category:License](http://citydata.utoronto.ca/index.php/Category:License) as required (i.e. create new pages labelled as [[Category:License]] to capture additional types of licensing (e.g. content from ISO)

 ## Class page:
 * [DONE] use dropdown list for "subclass of" and "has subclass" fields